buildstream-migration/bst-plugins-experimental/README.rst

 Before submitting for review, please check the following:

+1. Any new plugins have:
+   1.1 Added have a copyright statement attached.
+   1.2 An entry point defined in setup.py.
+   1.3 Been added to the list in ``doc/source/index.rst``

-1. It can be tested.
+2. It can be tested.
 Ideally, with automated tests.
 At minimum, instructions on how the maintainer can test it for themselves.

-2. Any non-trivial change that is visible to the user should have a note in NEWS describing the change.
+3. Any non-trivial change that is visible to the user should have a note in NEWS describing the change.

    Typical changes that do not require NEWS entries: